ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-line-sparkline/index.md

 ## Line Sparklines

-To create line sparklines in the grid, `agSparklineCellRenderer` component can be provided along with `LineSparklineOptions` as shown below.
+To create line sparklines in the grid, add `agSparklineCellRenderer` and `LineSparklineOptions` as shown below.

 <snippet>
 const gridOptions = {